AddieFoote/fpga-submit-repo/README.md

 # Running on Hardware
 ## Mechanical Stuff
-1. 3D print two of both of the stl files included, wheel.stl and servo.stl
+1. 3D print two of the stl files in STL_files, wheel.stl and servo_mount.stl
 2. Attach the hubs provided with the servos to wheels the with the provided screws
 3. Cut a 12x12 piece of quarter inch plywood
 4. Use wood screws to secure the 3D printed servo attachment in the corner with the square hole facing outwards
 5. use 8 1 inch 8-32 bolts and lock nuts to secure the servos to the attachment
+6. attach wheels to servo: pressfit with the hubs and servos and add the provided bolt
-6. Attach 2 small castor-type wheels to the front
+7. Attach 2 small castor-type wheels to the front
-7. Secure the fpga board and electronics to the open space
+8. Secure the fpga board and electronics to the open space

 ## Electrical configuration
 1. Connect the fpga to 12 V DC power
 2. Power the particle photon board by connecting the 5 volt pin on the fpga to the VIN pin on the particle photon (on the fpga 6th down on the left side when the red button is oriented at the top left, on the photon the pin is labeled).
 Also connect ground to ground (right of 5V on fpga, labeled on photon)